 Note that in general $[Ca]i$ is also length dependent, since the release of calcium from the sarcoplasmic reticulum is influenced by stretch.
-A fuller description of this model may be found either in the chapter cited above, or in Nash (1998).
+A fuller description of this model may be found either in the chapter cited above, or in Nash et al. (1996).